 Lithium-ion batteries have a longer life and are more efficient but costly.

 Lithium iron phosphate (LiFePO4) batteries have a longer cycle life, and much greater efficiency than lead-acid or lithium-ion batteries but are also more expensive.
 Solar generators like the River 2 series and DELTA Pro use an LFP battery that lasts between 3000-6500 cycles, meaning you won’t need a replacement for years.

 There’s no such thing as a solar generator without a solar panel.
 Without solar panels, a portable power station is essentially a giant battery.
 It can store energy — but it can’t create it.

 Some portable power stations — such as EcoFlow’s — allow you to purchase solar panels separately at a later date and use them to recharge the battery.
 You can also use EcoFlow’s solar panels with other brands’ inverters and battery storage systems.
 You just need to ensure the panels are compatible.

-EcoFlow’s portable solar panels are compatible with all the brand’s portable power stations, meaning you can customize the solar panel wattage to suit your energy needs.
+EcoFlow’s portable solar panels are compatible with all the brand’s portable power stations, meaning you can customise the solar panel wattage to suit your energy needs.

 Frequently Asked Questions

 Keeping the energy storage level between 20-80% reduces wear and tear on the battery.
 If you constantly let the battery drain to zero and recharge it to full capacity, that will shorten its lifespan.

 Solar generators are an excellent option for people who want to be more sustainable and less dependent on fossil fuels.
 Solar power is clean, affordable, and abundant — and simply the best energy solution for a wide range of applications.

 With the right solar generator, you can obtain an off-grid power solution that could last you for many years.
 Not only will you be doing your finances a favour, but you’ll also be helping to preserve our planet.